Clustering by Denoising: Latent plug-and-play diffusion for single-cell data: Single-Cell Atlas Construction via Posterior Sampling

 Although resembling Gibbs sampling, the alignment penalty is \emph{artificially introduced} rather than arising from standard conjugacy.
 This modification allows us to plug in a diffusion prior at inference time, thereby enabling efficient posterior sampling even when the prior is only implicitly specified.

 \textbf{Evaluating Atlas Quality\;\;} A key challenge in single-cell atlas construction is the lack of direct evaluation metrics due to high-dimensional noise and the curse of dimensionality~\citep{kiselev2019challenges}.
 We employ a multi-faceted evaluation strategy combining quantitative clustering metrics and qualitative visual assessment: \begin{enumerate}[leftmargin=*, itemsep=0pt, topsep=0pt, partopsep=0pt, parsep=1pt] \item \emph{Visual Assessment:} We use dimensionality reduction techniques, particularly UMAP~\citep{mcinnes2018umap}, to visually examine the quality of denoised embeddings.
-Well-separated, biologically meaningful structures in 2D visualizations validate the method's performance. \item \emph{Unsupervised Clustering with Post-Hoc Evaluation:} Denoised embeddings $\{{\widehat{U}_i}\}_{i=1}^n$ are clustered without using label information to obtain $K$ clusters.
-The quality of these clusters is evaluated by comparing them to the known cell type labels $L_i \in {1, \ldots, C}$ using metrics like \emph{adjusted rand index} (ARI)~\citep{Hubert1985ARI}, average silhouette score~\citep{rousseeuw1987silhouettes}, and cell-type Locally Invariant Simpson Index~\citep{Korsunsky2019Harmony}, which quantify the agreement between the data-driven clusters and biological annotations. \end{enumerate}
+Well-separated, biologically meaningful structures in 2D visualizations validate the method's performance. \item \emph{Unsupervised Clustering with Post-Hoc Evaluation:} Denoised embeddings $\{{\widehat{U}_i}\}_{i=1}^n$ are clustered without using label information to obtain $K$ clusters. \revsn{The quality of these clusters is evaluated by comparing them to the known cell type labels $L_i \in {1, \ldots, C}$ using the metrics \emph{adjusted rand index} (ARI)~\citep{Hubert1985ARI}, \emph{average silhouette score}~\citep{rousseeuw1987silhouettes}, \emph{normalized mutual information} (NMI)~\citep{StrehlGhosh2002NMI}, and \emph{cell type locally invariant Simpson's index} (cLISI)~\cite{Korsunsky2019Harmony},\footnote{For detailed description of these metrics, see \autoref{sec:clus_metric}.} which quantify the agreement between the data-driven clusters and biological annotations.} \end{enumerate}

-Our framework is fully unsupervised, relying only on expression data.\footnote{While labels are not used in denoising, we explore label-augmented diffusion training in Section~\ref{sec: single-cell}.} We benchmark performance on synthetic data with known ground truth and on real datasets, noting that real-world labels may be imperfect (and thus annotation accuracy thus provides an indirect measure of atlas quality).
+Our framework is fully \emph{unsupervised}, relying only on expression data.\footnote{While labels are not used in denoising, we explore label-augmented diffusion training in Section~\ref{sec: single-cell}.} We benchmark performance on synthetic data with known ground truth and on real datasets, noting that real-world labels may be imperfect (and thus annotation accuracy provides an indirect measure of atlas quality).